EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Fixing all the build scripts
 - [] Switching to Python 3.12
 - [] Switching to Qt 6.7
-- [] Make the code clearer, so that people who read the code for the first time actually understand what's happening :D
 - [] Making contributions easier, by clearly saying what to do, how to do it and what to watch out for